jfbeats/ArweaveWalletConnector/README.md

 const wallet = new ArweaveWebWallet({
 	name: 'Your application name',
-	logo: 'Url of your logo to be displayed to users'
+	logo: 'Url of your logo to be displayed to users',
+	iframeParentNode: document.body // <--- default, the [Node](https://developer.mozilla.org/en-US/docs/Web/API/Node) you can optionally choose to attach the embedded iframe
 })
 wallet.setUrl('Url of the wallet provider to connect to')

 ```

 ### For Vue developpers